Warning The is just a proof of concept and shouldn’t be used in production! I still have some issues with redirects to the new hostname.

 I showed, in several slides and sessions, how you can use the search-admin role in the search application of HCL Connections for troubleshooting and reviewing some key configurations.

-In several environments, my user or other administrative users have this role, just to access the link to /search/serverStatus
+In several environments, my user or other administrative users have this role, just to access the link to /search/serverStatus for example.

-Last week I played around with the HCL Connections documentation to backup Elasticsearch in the article Backup Elasticsearch Indices in Component Pack .
+Last week I played around with the HCL Connections documentation to backup Elasticsearch in the article Backup Elasticsearch Indices in Component Pack.

 In the end I found that I couldn’t get the snapshot restored and that I have to run a command outside of my Kubernetes cluster to get a snapshot on a daily basis.
 That’s not what I want.